How to Connect to Your Home Network via WireGuard VPN Server in OPNsense

 Description Allow access to Internet and block access to all local networks

-Since the internal network firewall rules could vary greatly depending on your specific needs, I will leave the creation of other rules as an exercise for the reader.
-If you would like some guidance on creating OPNsense firewall rules, I have written about it in another how-to.
-I have also created a “cheat sheet” list providing several common firewall rule examples.
+Since the internal network firewall rules could vary greatly depending on your specific needs, I will leave the creation of additional rules as an exercise for the reader.
+If you would like some guidance on creating OPNsense firewall rules, I have written about it in another guide.

 Connect to the WireGuard VPN

-The moment of truth… you are finally ready to connect to your WireGuard VPN!
-Go to your client device and click connect.
-In OPNsense, go to the “List Configuration” tab on the “VPN > WireGuard” page, and you should be able to see information about the connected user.
-You will see which peer (by its public key), the IP address of the connected user, how long ago the last connection occurred, and the amount of data transferred.
+In OPNsense, go to the “VPN > WireGuard > Status” page.
+You should be able to see information about the connected user.
+You will see which peer is connected, the IP address of the connected user, how long ago the last connection occurred, and the amount of data transferred.

 OPNsense WireGuard User Connected